jonabc/channels/README.md

 // results will have the same elements as []int{1,2,3,4} but may not be in that order
 ```

 Merge merges multiple input channels into a single output channel.
 The order of values in the output channel is not guaranteed to match the order that values are written to the input channels.
-The output channel has the same capacity as the input channel and is closed when all input channels are closed.
+The output channel has `capacity` capacity and is closed when all input channels are closed.

 ## Reduce